Home>Health Hub>Mental Health>ADHD, Food, and Finding What Works: Eve’s Story

 I was first diagnosed with ADHD in 2021, when I was 29 years old.
 It was after the pandemic had taken away the routines and coping mechanisms that I had put in place over the years of being undiagnosed, and without that support structure I realised that something was different with the way I thought compared to the way most other people seemed to.

 When I got the diagnosis everything started to make more sense, and the reason I had struggled with timings and food prep and social commitments became clear.
-I was very pleased to have a diagnosis that brought answers with it, but also a little upset that it had taken almost three decades of struggling to get to that point.
+I was very pleased to have an ADHD diagnosis that brought answers with it, but also a little upset that it had taken almost three decades of struggling to get to that point.

 Women are generally under diagnosed when it comes to ADHD, and as someone who was diagnosed with Autism at the same time, they are very good at hiding each other!